timiodubola/CFC_SISYPHUS_Global_Systems/README.md

 ## To learn more about SISYPHUS, please visit our [website](https://sisyphus-gs.com/).

 # Next Steps:
-## SISYPHUS recently placed 2nd in the AI Spot Challenge.
-Code in [repository](https://github.com/uqktiwar/IBM_SpotAI_SISYPHUS).
+## SISYPHUS won the 2021 IBM AI Spot Challenge.

-# IBM_AISpot_SISYPHUS
-Submission for the IBM CFC AI Spot Challenge
+Visit the [repository](https://github.com/uqktiwar/IBM_SpotAI_SISYPHUS) or see its contents below.

-# Solution Description
+## Solution Description
 For the AI Spot Challenge we utilized an appropriate hybrid data-management strategy.
 We tested multiple supervised machine learning algorithms using the Cloud Pak Auto AI service with our ground-up built dataset.
 We are exploring Watson Studio & Cloud Pak for future unsupervised ML (e.g., dimensionality reduction) with our multicloud data platform.